haileycarlson/password-generator/README.md

 # password-generator
-Generates a password for the user based on requirements specified.# Prework Study Guide Webpage
+Generates a password for the user based on requirements specified.

-## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 ## Installation